valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/feature-request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+Using actual real-world examples that explain why you and many other users would benefit from the feature increases the request's chances of being implemented.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.